 Finally, a day came, months later, when I was well.
 A date was set for an appendectomy.
 Surgery went well.
-That night, however, a nurse who checked on me found my bed soaked with blood.
-I had to be rushed back to surgery, and was given vitamin K. Apparently I was too low on vitamin K for my blood to clot.
+That night, however, a nurse found my bed soaked with blood.
+I had to be rushed to surgery, and given vitamin K. Apparently I was too low on vitamin K for my blood to clot.

 Years later when I had my tonsils out, same thing: lots of bleeding.

 It was decades before I read Know Your Nutrition by Linda Clark and learned that if someone is given sulfa drugs it interferes with their ability to get vitamin K.

-Now, through my research I see that vitamin K, like vitamin B12, requires micro-organisms or “good bacteria” in order for our bodies to be able to absorb it.
+Now, through my research I see that vitamin K, like vitamin B12, requires micro-organisms or “good bacteria” in order for our bodies to absorb it.
 When we use antibiotics or Sulfa drugs, we kill the good bacteria.
 At the same time we make our stomachs more hospitable to bad bacteria, like h.pylori.

 That’s how I came to wonder if GMO corn and GMO soy in my food was killing bacteria I need to get B12 from food.

-I decided to run a test, and cut corn, soy and all GMOs out of my diet.
+I decided to run a test by cutting corn, soy and all GMOs from my diet.
 At the same time I stopped using Methylcobalamin lozenges to see if organic food alone, without anything in it to kill the good bacteria, would keep my B12 level healthy.

 Sure enough.
 So far it’s been over a month without a Methylcobalamin lozenge, and I have small but clearly visible moons coming back on my fingernails.
 Happiness.
 The Methylcobalamin was costing over $60/mo because of how much I need to keep from having peripheral neuropathy pain.